dart-lang/site-www/src/tools/pub/glossary.md

 If a package has a verified publisher, then all members of the publisher can upload the package.

-Anyone uploading a new package automatically becomes an uploader for that package.
-Otherwise, to become an uploader of a package that doesn't have a verified publisher, you need to contact an existing uploader and ask them to add you as another uploader.

 ## Verified publisher